There are a lot of delicious meats out there that most people wouldn't touch.

 Many countries overseas make turtle soup out of soft-shelled turtles.

-Like the first two entrees, fried rattlesnake too is a southern tradition.
+Like the first two entrees, fried rattlesnake, too, is a southern tradition.
 However, this one's pretty rare.
-A lot of people turn their noses up at rattlesnake because their can't stomach the idea of eating a snake.
+A lot of people turn their noses up at rattlesnake because they can't stomach the idea of eating a snake.

-However, rattlesnake does have its loyal fans, most of whom prefer it with some Tabasco and spicy seasoning.
+However, rattlesnake does have its loyal fans, who usually prefer it with some Tabasco and spicy seasoning.

-There are many, however, who dislike the texture, claiming it's on the chewy side.
+There are many, however, who dislike the texture and claim it's a little too chewy.